rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 however, when the non-alveolar consonant has been dropped both in speech and in the orthography, e.g. the NOUNS2 declension type [iśt́atne] истя+т+нэ like-this/that_PRONDEF+PL+DEF.PL, which is the regular declension of [iśt́amo] истямо like-this/that_PRONDEF.ABS such that the stem-final mid vowel has been dropped and the labial nasal, as well, see section (4.1.)
 NOMINAL-TYPE WORD-STEM MORPHOLOGY.
-Palatal harmony contributes to ambiguity in front-vowel contexts in the interpretation of surface coda %ń and %t́.
-Adnominal 1SG %ON marking is realized in coda %ń and thus is a homonym of the realization of the indefinite declension genitive %Oń, which is also used in marking the genitive case on distinct, singular referents, especially proper nouns and possessa of the 1SG possessor, see (1–2).
+Palatal harmony contributes to ambiguity in front-vowel contexts in the interpretation of surface coda -ń and -t́.
+Adnominal 1SG -ON marking is realized in coda -ń and thus is a homonym of the realization of the indefinite declension genitive -Oń, which is also used in marking the genitive case on distinct, singular referents, especially proper nouns and possessa of the 1SG possessor, see (1–2).
 (See also sections 4.2.3.1.1.
 FIRST PERSON, 4.2.3.1.2 SECOND PERSON and 4.4.
 PARADIGM DEFECTIVITY IN ERZYA POSSESSOR INDEXING.)
-Adnominal 2SG %OT marking is realized in coda %t́ and thus is a homonym of the realization of the 2SG possessive declension kin-term genitive %Ot́ and sometimes the nominative plural in %T, see (3–4).
+Adnominal 2SG -OT marking is realized in coda -t́ and thus is a homonym of the realization of the 2SG possessive declension kin-term genitive -Ot́ and sometimes the nominative plural in -T, see (3–4).

 <pgNo>66</pgNo>